Ted Cruz: Economy

 Cruz has been described by the Cato Institute's Center for Trade Policy Studies as a "free trader" and as a "free-trade advocate" by The Wall Street Journal.
 In 2013, he proposed the abolition of the IRS and the implementation of a flat tax "where the average American can fill out taxes on a postcard".
 Cruz is "adamantly opposed to a higher minimum wage".

 Cruz wants to decrease the size of the government significantly.
 In addition to eliminating the IRS as described above, he has promised to eliminate four other cabinet-level agencies: the Department of Energy, Department of Education, Department of Commerce, and Department of Housing and Urban Development.

+Cruz voted against the Inflation Reduction Act in 2022.

+Cruz was among the 31 Senate Republicans who voted against final passage of the Fiscal Responsibility Act of 2023.

 Education

 Cruz is a proponent of school choice and opposes the Common Core State Standards Initiative.

 Energy and environment

 Cruz rejects the scientific consensus on climate change.
 In March 2015, he said that some people are "global warming alarmists" and, citing satellite temperature measurements, said, contrary to NASA's analysis, that there had been no significant warming in 18 years.

 Cruz voted against the Water Resources Development Act of 2013 that would have created the National Endowment for the Oceans and authorized more than $26 billion in projects to be built by the Army Corps of Engineers, at least $16 billion of which would have come from federal taxpayers.
 He voted against the bill because it neglected "to reduce a substantial backlog of projects, to the detriment of projects with national implications, such as the Sabine–Neches Waterway".
 Cruz said the Corps' responsibilities were expanded without providing adequate measures for state participation.
 Proponents of the bill argued that it would provide steady funding to support research and restoration projects, funded primarily by dedicating 12.5% of revenues from offshore energy development, including oil, gas, and renewable energy, through offshore lease sales and production based royalty payments, distributed through a competitive grant program.

 In 2017, Cruz was one of 22 senators to sign a letter addressed to Trump urging him to withdraw from the Paris Agreement.
 According to OpenSecrets, Cruz has received more than $2.5 million in campaign contributions from oil, gas and coal interests since 2012.
 He has a lifetime score of 3% on the National Environmental Scorecard of the League of Conservation Voters.

 Cruz is a supporter of TransCanada's Keystone XL Pipeline, and following the Republican senate whip, was a cosponsor of legislation in support of the pipeline.